Nonlysosomal muscle glycogenoses

 Management depends on the specific diagnosis and the specific complications anticipated with different types of neuromuscular diseases.
 Management should focus on preventing and alleviating complications while providing ongoing care and rehabilitation for the patient.

 Cardiac conduction defects, resting tachycardia, and cardiomyopathy are frequently encountered in Duchenne muscular dystrophy.
 Mitral valve prolapse and pulmonary hypertension may also occur.
-Despite the lack of randomized controlled trials for treatment of cardiomyopathy in this condition, there are suggestions in the literature of a role for treatment of cardiomyopathy with angiotensin converting enzyme inhibitors (14).
+Despite the lack of randomized controlled trials for treatment of cardiomyopathy in this condition, there are suggestions in the literature of a role for treatment of cardiomyopathy with angiotensin converting enzyme inhibitors (15).
+The use of mineralocorticoid receptor antagonist such as aldosterone or eplerenone can attenuate damage and minimize left ventricular strain in patients with Duchenne muscular dystrophy (31).

-In contrast, patients with myotonic muscular dystrophy rarely develop cardiomyopathy but do commonly have electrocardiographic abnormalities and left ventricular dysfunction on echocardiography (24).
+In contrast, patients with myotonic muscular dystrophy rarely develop cardiomyopathy but do commonly have electrocardiographic abnormalities and left ventricular dysfunction on echocardiography (25).
 Standard 12-lead ECGs are useful in detecting the first of higher-degree heart block in susceptible patients; however, heart block may be intermittent initially.
-Twenty-four-hour ECG recordings are valuable in patients who may have underlying rhythm disturbance (13).
-Treatment of cardiac disease in these patients involves placement of cardiac pacemakers for symptomatic conduction defects.
+Twenty-four-hour ECG recordings are valuable in patients who may have underlying rhythm disturbance (14).
+Treatment of cardiac disease in muscular dystrophy patients involves placement of cardiac pacemakers for symptomatic conduction defects.

 Management of nocturnal hypoventilation may also help prevent cardiac complications.

-Patients with Duchenne muscular dystrophy should visit a pediatric pulmonologist twice a year following confinement to a wheelchair, vital capacity below 80%, or at 12 years of age (15).
+Patients with Duchenne muscular dystrophy should visit a pediatric pulmonologist twice a year following confinement to a wheelchair, vital capacity below 80%, or at 12 years of age (16).
+Earlier evaluations may be warranted to diagnose sleep disordered breathing.
 For vital capacity less than 45% of predicted value, maximal static inspiratory pressure of less than 30% of predicted value, dyspnea at rest, and hypercapnia, ventilatory support should be implemented (03).
-An FEV1 of 20% or less of predicted value has been associated with awake carbon dioxide retention in patients with Duchenne muscular dystrophy (20).
+An FEV1 of 20% or less of predicted value has been associated with awake carbon dioxide retention in patients with Duchenne muscular dystrophy (21).

 Manual assistance with coughing involves application of external positive pressure to the abdomen in order to generate a useful expiratory flow rate for effective coughing (cough peak flow more than 160 liters per minute) (06).
 Assisted cough should be initiated as soon as chest congestion occurs due to infection (06).
 Use of CoughAssist machines on a regular basis may help prevent infections and respiratory complications, may also prevent hospital admissions.
 Patients as young as 6 months of age may tolerate the use of such devices.

-Nocturnal hypoventilation occurs in many children with progressive neuromuscular diseases such as spinal muscular atrophy.
-These children may benefit from the use of nocturnal noninvasive ventilation or may require tracheostomy and positive pressure ventilation (33).
+Nocturnal hypoventilation occurs in many children with progressive neuromuscular diseases such as spinal muscular atrophy (SMA).
+Children with spinal muscular atrophy may benefit from the use of nocturnal noninvasive ventilation or may require tracheostomy and positive pressure ventilation (35).
 Hypoventilation and high PaCo2 during sleep should be assessed through a sleep study and recommendations for noninvasive ventilation may be recommended based on results (01).

 Care for perioperative management of respiratory complications may include the assessment for postoperative respiratory needs, such as the introduction of a CoughAssist device or the use of noninvasive ventilation following removal of endotracheal tube (07).

 Splinting may slow progression of mild contractures and may include devices such as ankle foot orthotics.
-Splinting must be done in combination with continued passive stretching exercises to optimize benefit (11; 26).
+Splinting must be done in combination with continued passive stretching exercises to optimize benefit (12; 27).
 Knee ankle orthotics fix the knee joint in extension and may help patients with ambulation.
-Prior to use of this type of splint, orthopedic surgical intervention in the form of various tendon releases such as Achilles tenotomy, iliotibial band release, or posterior tibial tendon transfer may need to be performed to optimize its benefit (26).
-For children who have neuromuscular foot deformities from inherited peripheral neuropathy such as Charcot-Marie-Tooth disease or from poliomyelitis, a combined surgical approach with V-osteotomy and the Ilizarov method has been shown to result in a painless, plantigrade foot (23).
+Bracing and ankle foot orthotics should be used with caution in patients with proximal muscle weakness such as with Duchenne muscular dystrophy.
+For children who have neuromuscular foot deformities from inherited peripheral neuropathy such as Charcot-Marie-Tooth disease or from poliomyelitis, a combined surgical approach with V-osteotomy and the Ilizarov method has been shown to result in a painless, plantigrade foot (24).
 In all cases, careful assessment of an individual patient's lower extremity muscle strength, range of motion, and pre-surgical compensatory mechanisms employed for standing and balance must be done to ensure that any procedure will only enhance the patient's ability to maintain upright posture and ambulate as easily as possible.
 Once patients become wheelchair-bound, splinting and bracing procedures have limited benefits.
 They may still be used to minimize pain or to help with positioning and to minimize further progression of contractures.

 Serial casting has been suggested by a study to help minimize plantar flexion contractures as well as prolong ambulation in patients with Duchenne muscular dystrophy (Glanzman et at 2011).

 Management of scoliosis.
 Spinal deformities develop as a result of muscle weakness and consequent altered biomechanics in patients with neuromuscular disease.
 It generally requires surgical intervention to alleviate the deformity.
-The implications of scoliosis, if untreated, are those of respiratory compromise due to deformity of the chest cavity (in addition to respiratory muscle weakness), pain, and uneven weight bearing when sitting (25).
+The implications of scoliosis, if untreated, are those of respiratory compromise due to deformity of the chest cavity (in addition to respiratory muscle weakness), pain, and uneven weight bearing when sitting (26).
 Scoliosis due to chronic neuromuscular disease, as opposed to idiopathic scoliosis, is more likely to be severe in its degree of curvature and involve a larger segment of the spine and coincide with pelvic instability.
 It is also noted that there is a rapid increase usually in the degree of scoliosis that coincides with puberty.
-A molded thoracolumbosacral orthosis or brace may be used intermittently (when the patient is in an upright posture) to preserve function during periods of spinal growth until the patient can successfully undergo spinal fusion surgery to try to correct the deformity (25).
-Soft spinal orthoses have been used successfully in patients with spinal muscular atrophy for improved stability and postural positioning (Hart and 26; 25).
-Surgical correction is generally needed in particular with a pubertal growth spurt and is the definitive treatment for this complication, especially if the underlying muscle disease is a myopathy or muscular dystrophy (Hart and 26; 25).
-Scoliosis is common in Bethlem myopathy and early treatment with spinal fusion may help improve respiratory function (12).
-Surgery to stabilize the spine is usually recommended to be performed once the curvature is 35 degrees or more and before the patient's vital capacity declines (26).
+A molded thoracolumbosacral orthosis or brace may be used intermittently (when the patient is in an upright posture) to preserve function during periods of spinal growth until the patient can successfully undergo spinal fusion surgery to try to correct the deformity (26).
+Soft spinal orthoses have been used successfully in patients with spinal muscular atrophy for improved stability and postural positioning (Hart and 27; 26).
+Surgical correction is generally needed in particular with a pubertal growth spurt and is the definitive treatment for this complication, especially if the underlying muscle disease is a myopathy or muscular dystrophy (Hart and 27; 26); however, caution has to be taken to avoid respiratory restrictions.
+Scoliosis is common in Bethlem myopathy and early treatment with spinal fusion may help improve respiratory function (13).
+Surgery to stabilize the spine is usually recommended to be performed once the curvature is 35 degrees or more and before the patient's vital capacity declines (27).
 Clinical monitoring of patients in anticipation of surgery may include scheduled chest x-rays and pulmonary function tests, especially for patients such as those with Duchenne muscular dystrophy.
 Surgery should be performed in a specialized center with expertise in neuromuscular disease.

 Management of scoliosis.
 Surgical management of neuromuscular scoliosis has been shown to improve quality of life and pulmonary function.